Organic Fertilizer Sources for the Garden

 - Grass clippings.
 Call me cheap (and many do), but green grass freshly mowed from the lawn is an excellent source of free nitrogen.

 Organic phosphorus sources

 - Rock phosphate.
 The good news about rock phosphate is that it lasts a long time because it breaks down very slowly.
-The bad news is that it breaks down very slowly, and the phosphorus doesn’t become fully available to plants for a year or so.
+The bad news is that the phosphorus doesn’t become fully available to plants for a year or so.
 But you’ve got time, right?
 I mean, where’s the fire?
 Add it and forget about it.